Chart Color Schemes

 An assessment of population growth drivers in Inverell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Inverell's population was approximately 12,339 as of August 2025.
-This figure represents an increase of 282 people since the 2021 Census, which recorded a population of 12,057.
-The increase is inferred from the estimated resident population of 12,280 in June 2024 and 92 validated new addresses since the Census date.
-This results in a population density ratio of 59 persons per square kilometer.
-Over the past decade, Inverell has shown resilient growth patterns with an average annual growth rate of 0.4%, exceeding that of its SA3 area.
-Overseas migration contributed approximately 74.3% to recent population gains, although natural and interstate migration also played positive roles.
+Inverell's population, as per AreaSearch's analysis, stands at approximately 12,339 as of August 2025.
+This figure represents an increase of 282 individuals, a rise of 2.3%, since the 2021 Census which reported a population of 12,057 people.
+This change is inferred from the estimated resident population of 12,280 from the ABS in June 2024 and an additional 92 validated new addresses since the Census date.
+The population density ratio is 59 persons per square kilometer.
+Over the past decade, Inverell has shown resilience with a compound annual growth rate of 0.4%, outperforming its SA3 area.
+Overseas migration contributed approximately 74.3% to overall population gains recently, although all factors including natural growth and interstate migration were positive contributors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are applied.
-Growth rates by age group are used for all areas from 2032 to 2041.
-Future trends suggest Inverell will grow by around 648 persons to 2041, reflecting an increase of approximately 4.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilised.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate an increase just below Australia's regional median, with the area expected to grow by 648 persons to 2041 based on latest numbers, reflecting a total increase of 4.8% over the 17-year period.

 Frequently Asked Questions - Population